fraterrisus/walkthroughs/dragon-wars/README.md

 My [walkthrough](walkthrough.md) touches every location and tries to tell the game's entire story, but you certainly don't have to do all of that in order to win.
 If all you're interested in is getting through the game with the minimum amount of work, then this section is for you!

 In theory, the only object that you literally cannot win the game without is the Golden Boots.
+You'll also need *D:Create Wall* to get the boots, and *D:Soften Stone* to navigate the Nisir.
 Go to [Mud Toad](walkthrough.md#follow-the-yellow-mud-toad), plug up the leak, then visit the temple to get the Boots.
 From there, you can get to [Salvation](walkthrough.md#salvation) through the Underworld, use the Boots to jump the chasm, fall into [Nisir](walkthrough.md#nisir), and waltz through Namtar's army (hah) before taking out the man himself.
 Run the [Endgame](walkthrough.md#endgame) and toss Namtar into the pit to win.
 I'm obviously skipping some steps, but this is the fastest possible path through the game.

 However, presuming that you aren't actually strong enough to beat Namtar's army by yourself, you'll also want the help of the Dragon Brood Queen.
 So we'll hit the [Lansk Undercity](walkthrough.md#putting-the-fun-back-in-funderworld-lansk-undercity) to get the gem and fight our way across [Dragon Valley](walkthrough.md#for-death-awaits-you-all-with-nasty-big-pointy-teeth-dragon-valley) in order to confront the Brood Queen.
 That makes the Endgame much easier.